 In this study, six broad themes emerged inductively from student interviews and an analysis of artifacts.
 These six themes included: bringing the book to life, career development, competing pressures and perseverance, a helping hand and a full heart-connection with service agency population, dealing with difference, and educational navigator.
 In turn, these six themes had twenty subthemes.
 In an effort to obtain a uniform. quantitative data set, the researcher received permission to administer two attitudinal surveys (pre-and post-experience) to students enrolled in two Introduction to Social Work sections (n=24).
 The attitudinal surveys allowed for a uniform quantitative analysis of student outcomes across six developmental domains (academic, career, personal, social, civic, and ethical development).
 An analysis of variance (ANOVA) was then conducted to determine if there was a significant improvement in any of the six domains as a result of the semester-long service-learning experience.
 The ANOVA found that out of the six domains, only the academic and career domains were significant at the .05 level.
 These results are encouraging and are consistent with the six themes and twenty subthemes that emerged from the qualitative data analysis.
 The study concludes with a discussion of the implications raised by the study, five specific recommendations for the examined institution, and directions for further study.

 Flores, Ruben Michael, "Student Perceptions of Service-Learning in the Community College" (2001).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 27.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."

 Copyright 2001 by Ruben Michael Flores